Helen Ogg, Ad. Dip. PC, MNCS(Acc). BSc (Hons). PhD.

 To discuss an appointment, you can call me on 07940 755 406.
 If you prefer, text and I will return your call as soon as possible.
 Or email me via the link on this profile.

-I have experience of working with clients from a wide variety of backgrounds and a range of issues including:
+I have experience of working with men and women from a wide variety of backgrounds and a range of issues including:

 Alcohol/drug dependency; Aspergers/Autism; Anxiety; Panic attacks; Relationship issues; Couples counselling; Bereavement; Bullying; Depression; Anger; OCD, Stress; Low self-esteem; Life transitions; Parenting issues; Mid-life changes; Menopause; Abuse; Adult children of alcoholic/abusive parents; migrants transitioning to life in the UK.